 - MRI of the heart, cardiac catheterization, or coronary angiography (if more information is needed)

-- Genetic testing (only in some cases)
+- Genetic testing (in only some cases)

 How is CPVT treated?

-- Avoidance of competitive sports and strenuous exercise
+- Avoiding competitive sports and strenuous exercise

 - Medicines to prevent irregular heartbeats, such as beta-blockers and sometimes calcium channel blockers